timheeg/resume/README.md

 * TS active clearance 2021-present, SCI and Special Access eligible
 * A&AS contractor for AFLCMC Fighters & Advanced Aircraft Directorate (WA)
-* Developed C++ display framework components for Pilot Vehicle Interface (PVI) using Qt/QML and C++17/C++20.
+* Designed strategic evolution for reactive streaming data architecture, after evaluating existing microservice and kernel processing design.
 * Team lead for data streaming migration execution.
-  * Designed strategic evolution for reactive streaming data architecture, after evaluating existing microservice and kernel processing design.
+* Used gRPC for data API schema (via protobuf) and comms, with plans to move to Kafka Streams.
+* Used Cassandra as an application data store for streaming event data.
 * Developed C++ data processing libraries for various protocols, including Distributed Interactive Simulation (DIS) and Open Mission Systems (OMS) variants.
-  * Used gRPC for data API schema (via protobuf) and comms.
 * Used vcpkg for dependency management and nuget binary caching.
+* Developed C++ display framework components for Pilot Vehicle Interface (PVI) using Qt/QML and C++17/C++20.
 * Designed and developed requirements compliance assessment framework to score arbitrary software source repos using Python and GitLab pipelines, and Gherkin defined architectural requirements.
 * Provided consultant advice for government and industry partners on software integration strategy, technical evaluation and assessment, and modern software engineering and agile practices.
 * Supported multiplatform IaC and CI/CD across air gapped domains, using docker containers, GitLab, bash, kaniko.